Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Bay View and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement in all Bay View and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be applied to their rental properties.
+• Landlords and property managers must keep records of their the conformance to any Healthy Homes Standard that apply or will be applied to their rental properties.

 From July 1st 2021

-• Property managers and private landlords should make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024